Jaydon-Goodrich/game-finder/README.md

     * The Title
     * The Where the game is available, and how much it costs currently at those locations.

+  * The ability to clear your search history, and local storage.

 ## Contributors

 Jaydon Goodrich